 In the work of the younger generation of Faroese artists, the interest in the Faroese landscape as a subject matter seems to have declined, while the interest in the human mind, existential or philosophical questions, or the internal landscapes, seems to have increased.
 This development is a natural result of globalization, and the fact that the younger generation of Faroese artists has generally chosen to reside abroad, such as Hansina Iversen (1966), who is based in Copenhagen, Hanni Bjartalíð (1968) in Helsinki and Rannvá Kunoy (1975) in London.
 All three of them are great artists and they are members of The Autumn Exhibition, which allows the Faroese public to see their work every year.

-Apart from the few mentioned here, Faroese art is enriched with many gifted artists, some of which are represented on the Faroe Islands Art Museum’s homepage.
+Apart from the few mentioned here, Faroese art is enriched with many gifted artists, some of which are represented on the National Gallery of the Faroe Islands’ homepage.